tripzilch/tripzilch.github.io/skulptuur/decoded-1.md

 This is going to be a series where I will take apart and explain the source code of Skulptuur.
 It will have many parts and take a very long time before it is finished, probably.

+The first part is about the first line of the code, which is the tiny PRNG that I use, and shared with the Art Blocks community.
+It explains how every part works, and what steps I took to make it tiny.

 ## what code are we going to look at?

 The first part of Skulptuur's code is the PRNG: